Withers LLP

 Withers is an international law firm with offices in the United States, United Kingdom, Europe, Asia, and the Caribbean.
-Withers specializes in tax, trust and estate planning, as well as litigation, employment, family law, and other legal issues for individuals.
+Withers specializes in tax, trust and estate planning, as well as litigation, employment, family law, corporate transactions and other legal issues for individuals.

 History

 One of London's oldest blue blood private client practices, Withers was founded in England in 1896.
 In 2002, Withers merged with the New Haven, Connecticut-based law firm Bergman, Horowitz & Reynolds to form Withers Bergman LLP in the United States and Withers LLP in the United Kingdom and the rest of the world.

-Offices
+The firm has expanded substantially since then, merging with KhattarWong in Singapore, and opening two other offices in Asia, as well a number on the US west coast.

+Leadership

+As of 2026, Margaret Robertson has served as CEO for nearly 25 years.
+On July 1, 2026 Ceri Vokes will take over as CEO.
+Vokes had been partner at the firm for 13 years prior to her appointment.

+Locations

 Withers has offices in Hong Kong, Singapore, Tokyo, Geneva, London, Milan, Padua, British Virgin Islands, Greenwich, Los Angeles, New Haven, New York City, San Diego, San Francisco, and Texas.

 Rankings

-Withers has been recognized as one of the best law firms in the United States and the United Kingdom in 2015 by U.S. News & World Report and in 2010 by Legal 500.
-In addition, Withers ranked as one of The Sunday Timess 2012 Best Companies to Work For.
+Withers is ranked amongst the top tier of firms in Chambers and Partners High Net Worth guide and Legal 500 UK guide.
+The firm has also been listed by The Times as one of its Best Law Firms.